 - muscle pain

-Patients may be given additional medicines to prevent or reduce side effects.
-Any side effects should improve over time once the body gets used to this medicine.
+Doctor can also give additional medicines to prevent or reduce side effects.
+Any side effects should improve over time once the body gets familiar with this medicine.

-Brentuximab vedotin is a new drug for the treatment of certain types of Hodgkin’s lymphoma.
-It is administered to people with CD30 positive Hodgkin’s lymphoma, such as:
+Brentuximab vedotin is a new drug for the treatment of certain types of Hodgkin’s lymphoma and it is helpful for people with CD30 positive Hodgkin’s lymphoma, such as:

 If a stem cell transplant cannot be done using own cells, but the patient has already received two or more other treatments.

-It is administered similar to rituximab, but the treatment session lasts approximately 30 minutes.
+It is similar to rituximab, but the treatment session lasts approximately 30 minutes.